How to Layer Sheer & Blackout Curtains

 Order Custom Curtains from Spiffy Spools

 Now that you know how to layer sheer and blackout curtains, if you’re ready to start shopping, order from Spiffy Spools today.
-With over 1,000 fabrics, we make it easy to design curtains that fit your exact specifications and style.
+With over 1,000 fabrics, we make it easy to custom curtains that fit your exact specifications and style.
 Explore our site to find the perfect options for your home, and don’t hesitate to contact us with any questions.